JakelBehan/Ad_Tech/README.md

 # Other

 The second part of this challenge asks to respond to a real life situation while detailing the process and response to the scenario.
 The details of part two can be seen in the SBM 2017 Analytics Challenge.pdf.
-The Response can be seen here
+The Response can be seen in the Ad_Tech_Challenge_Part_2.pdf